 Boat to Playa Blanca Cartagena

-Speed boats leave from the main port in Cartagena and cost approximately $100,000 COP for return plus $15,000 tax for using the dock.
-The trip only lasts one hour though so it is by far the quickest option.
+Speed boats leave from the main port in Cartagena and cost approximately $100,000 COP for the return plus $15,000 tax for using the dock.
+The trip only lasts one hour, though, so it is by far the quickest option.

 When is the Best Time to Visit Playa Blanca?

-Playa Blanca is great all year round, however, it is popular so it is best avoided during the holiday season.
-It is also a popular day trip from Cartagena, so heading out to the beach during the middle of the week may mean less people.
+Playa Blanca is great all year round.
+However, it is popular, so it is best avoided during the holiday season.
+It is also a popular day trip from Cartagena, so heading out to the beach during the middle of the week may mean fewer people.